 Our current resources are insufficient to fund our planned operations for the next twelve months.
 We will continue to require substantial additional capital to continue our clinical development activities.
 Accordingly, we will need to raise substantial additional capital to continue to fund our operations from the sale of our securities, debt, partnering arrangements, non-dilutive fundraising or other financing transactions in order to finance the remaining development and commercialization of our product candidate.
 The current financing environment in the United States, particularly for biotechnology companies like us, is exceptionally challenging and we can provide no assurances as to when such environment will improve.
 Our business may be impacted by macroeconomic conditions, including inflation, rising interest rates and volatile market conditions as well as political events, war, terrorism, business interruptions and other geopolitical events and uncertainties beyond our control.
-Further, the uncertainty with respect to our operations and the market generally due to increasing interest rates and inflation may also make it challenging to raise additional capital on favorable terms, if at all.
-Our results of operations could be adversely affected by general conditions in the global economy and in the global financial markets.
-A severe or prolonged economic downturn could result in a variety of risks to our business, including in our ability to raise additional capital when needed on acceptable terms, if at all.
-A weak or declining economy also could strain our suppliers, possibly resulting in supply disruption.
+Further, the uncertainty with respect to our operations could be adversely affected by general conditions in the global economy and in the global financial markets.
+A severe or prolonged economic downturn could strain our subjers, possibly resulting in supply disruption.
 In addition, current macroeconomic conditions have caused turmoil in the banking sector.
 For example, on March 10, 2023, Silicon Valley Bank, or SVB, one of our banking partners, was closed by the California

-Department of Financial Protection and Innovation, which appointed the Federal Deposit Insurance Corporation, or FDIC, as receiver.
+Department of Financial Protection and Innovation, which appointed the Federal Deposit Insurance Corporation or FDIC, as receiver.
 Under the terms of our Convertible Debt Agreement, we were required to keep substantially all of our cash and investments with SVB.
-While we were afforded full access to our cash and cash equivalents with SVB on March 13, 2023, we may be impacted by other disruptions to the U.S. banking system caused by the recent developments involving SVB, including potential delays in our ability to transfer funds whether held with SVB or otherwise and in the short-term potential delays in making payments to vendors while new banking relationships are established.
-For these reasons, among others, we cannot be certain that additional financing will be available when and as needed or, if available, that it will be available on acceptable terms.
-If financing is available, it may be on terms that adversely affect the interests of our existing stockholders.
+While we were afforded full access to ourcash and cash equivalents with SVB on March 13, 2023, we may be impacted by other disruptions to the U.S. banking system caused by the recent developments involving SVB, including potential delays in our ability to transfer funds whether held with SVB or otherwise and in the short-term potential delays in making payments to vendors while new banking relationships are established.
+For these reasons, among others, we cannot be certain that additional financing will be available when and as needed or, if available, it may be on terms that adversely affect the interests of our existing stockholders.
 If adequate financing is not available, we may need to continue to reduce or eliminate our expenditures for research and development of cytisinicline, and may be required to suspend development of cytisinicline.
 Our actual capital requirements will depend on numerous factors, including: